akhianil604/Quantora/README.md

-# Elemental Adaptation of Low-Rank Quantisation-Aware Training for Large Language Models on NLP Tasks
+# Elemental Adaptation of LR-QAT for LLMs on NLP Tasks
 ## Authors
 1. **Akhilesh Anil***
 2. **Chinmay Shivanand Muragod***